 To this day, however, many dam owners have not met this requirement and the state has not enforced the rule.
 This is perhaps not surprising given the vast number of dams in the state – more than 3,000 – as well as the high cost of changing dam operations and political resistance to allocating water for environmental purposes.

 Citizen lawsuits have successfully applied Section 5937 on the San Joaquin River and a few other dammed waterways.
-In other words, the rule has been implemented where conservationists’ influence in decision-making is greatest – not necessarily where fish protection is most needed.
+[Listen to Peter Moyle’s story of how Putah Creek got its fish flows back (2 mins)] In other words, the rule has been implemented where conservationists’ influence in decision-making is greatest – not necessarily where fish protection is most needed.

 If Section 5937 were more broadly applied to improve fish flows, which dams should get the focus of attention?